Arabian-vACC/library/docs/aerodrome/abu dhabi/gmp.md

 GMP shall instruct pilots to monitor the appropriate Ground Movement Controller (GMC) frequency as per the pilot's location and standby for ATC call.

 GMC shall inform aircraft that are ready for pushback of any delay exceeding 5 minutes and provide an estimate.
 If no contact is made by ATC after 5 minutes of monitoring pilots shall contact Ground Movement Control to receive an estimate for pushback and start.

 To facilitate the most expeditious movement of ready aircraft, pilots not ready to pushback and start when instructed to do so by ATC shall expect to wait for further pushback instructions.

+!!! warning
+      The **FREQ** tag within Euroscope should be used only when a pilot has been instructed to monitor the next frequency.
+This will instruct next controller that the traffic is ready and expecting their call to push and start.

 ### 3.2.2 Information contained in a departure clearance
 An IFR clearance shall be in the following format: